tohojo/bufferbloat-net/content/bloat/wiki/Linux_Tips.md

 ```

 Note that there have been broken routers and networks that are intolerant
-of certain tcp options (or the ordering of those options); we believe these
+of certain TCP options (or the ordering of those options); we believe these
 problems to have virtually disappeared.
 If you have problems in some
 environments, please let us know.

-ECN only works if fully enabled on tcp initiator, supported on tcp receiver,
+ECN only works if fully enabled on TCP initiator, supported on TCP receiver,
 and the bottleneck router uses an ECN-enabled queue management system such
 as fq_codel.